mboleary/arsmachina.net/content/blog/2021-08-15_HowToUseRpi3WithRasPad3.md

 ... other devices
 ```

-If the touch screen doesn't work on your Pi, but you see the usb devices, you can take a longer cable and connect it to a windows computer to see if it recognises it.
+If the touch screen doesn't work on your Pi, but you see the usb devices, you can take a longer cable and connect it to a windows computer to see if it recognizes it.

 9. Screw down the controller board and ensure that the rest of the cables are reconnected.
 You may now re-assemble the tablet.

 ## Installing a Pi 3 into the Raspad 3

-Now that your raspad is properly modified to always enable the touch screen, you'll need some adapters to properly connect the pi:
+Now that your Raspad is properly modified to always enable the touch screen, you'll need some adapters to properly connect the pi:

 -